Fraud Blocker

 Cotopaxi National Park

 Camping in the highest active volcano in the world must be on your bucket list.
 At least if you’re an adventurous type of traveler.
 You can wake up with an incredible view of the Cotopaxi volcano.
 There are plenty of camping sites in Cotopaxi National Park.
-If you’re lucky enough you can spot some wild horses, llamas, deer, foxes, and birds.
+If you’re lucky enough, you can spot some wild horses, llamas, deer, foxes, and birds.
 There are tons of activities to visit in the National Park, including hiking, biking, and even horseback riding!
-Please before choosing your activity take into account the level of physical activity you want to do.
+Please, before choosing your activity, take into account the level of physical activity you want to do.

 Quilotoa lagoon